 **Issues may arise during race day that will need a decision/ruling made by track or MSHS staff.
 Decision/ruling made by managing staff will be final and will not be reversed.
 Harassment of any staff after a perceived negative ruling could lead to a permanent ban from the racing series.

-***Rookie Class and Demon Class/Invitational are not included in points championships for 2018.
+***Rookie Class will not included in points championships.